okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 ### 1. The user submits their username

-The user enters their username and clicks the **Next** button to start the sign-in flow.
+The user enters their username and clicks **Next** to start the sign-in flow.

 <div class="half border">